-To make your subcommand available to end users, you must:
+To make your subcommand available to end users:

 - Add a package entry to the Mesosphere Universe repository.
 See the Universe README for the specification.

-The package entry contains a file named resource.json that contains links to the executable subcommands.
+The package entry must contain a file named resource.json that contains links to the executable subcommands.